stormqloud/kazoo-tgbbok/glossary.md

 #
 ## shit you need to know when people use names..

-* Kazoo => the erlang core
+* core kazoo => Erlang core that sup, crossbar, stepswitch, freeswitch use
+* kazoo => same as "core Kkazoo"
-* crossbar => http API into Kazoo
+* crossbar => http API that translates HTTP functions into "Core Kazoo" Erlang calls
-* Kazoo-UI => web application that uses crossbar v1 API calls in crossbar to manage and control "kazoo"
+* kazoo-ui => web application that uses crossbar v1 API calls to control core kazoo
-* Monster-UI => web app 2.0, that uses crossbar v2(v1 fallback) API calls in crossbar to manage and control "kazoo"
+* monster-ui => web app 2.0, that uses crossbar v2(v1 fallback) API calls to control core kazoo

+* application names can also be dound on one of my other pages...
+*